SP,RP - NYM

 Carrasco had a rough patch back in August but he's coming on strong at the end of the season.
 The veteran hurler has a 3-4 record, 2.90 ERA, 1.23 WHIP, and 74 strikeouts in 62 innings of work.
 He will face Pirates on Friday in his last start of the regular season.

-Cleveland Indians right-hander Carlos Carrasco allowed two runs in two innings in an 11-7 loss to the Cubs on Tuesday.
+Cleveland right-hander Carlos Carrasco allowed three runs over six innings in a 6-5 loss to the Cubs on Tuesday.
 Carrasco struck out five and walked one.

 Carrasco escaped with a no-decision in the loss.
 The veteran right-hander has a 2-4 record, 3.27 ERA, 1.31 WHIP, and 63 strikeouts in 55 innings of work.
 He will face the Tigers next.